raspberrypilearning/i-made-you-a-book/en/step_4.md

 --- task ---

-**Test:** Show someone else your project and ask for their feedback.
+**Test:** Show someone else your project and ask for 🗣️ their feedback.
 Do you want to make any changes to your book?

-If you have time, you can upgrade your project.
-You might have ideas about what to add already!
+⏱️ If you have time, you can upgrade your project.

-You could:
+💡 You could:
 - Add more code to your sprites
 - Add another sprite
 - Record a sound